compiler-research/CppInterOp/Emscripten-build-instructions.md

     emmake make -j $(nproc --all) check-cppinterop
 ```

-It is possible to run the Emscripten tests in a headless browser on Linux and osx (in future we plan to include instructions on how to run the tests in a browser on Windows too).
+It is possible to run the Emscripten tests in a headless browser.
 To do this we will first move to the tests directory

 ```bash